prefabcode/hue-chess/README.md

 # Hue Chess

-Hue Chess is a chrome extension that adds gamification elements to Lichess.
+Hue Chess is a browser extension that adds gamification elements to Lichess.
+This extension adds experience points, levels, an unlockable perk system to lichess.org (more on the perk system later).
 With this extension enabled, you'll earn **Hue Points** every time you win a game.
 These points slightly change the color of your chessboard and are also used to track your progress throughout each level.

 ![hue-chess-demo](https://github.com/user-attachments/assets/26f7d783-bc36-414b-bb34-0448abc795be)

 ### Discover Perks
 Hue Chess features a **Perk System** that boosts the number of Hue Points you earn for every win in exchange for completing specific challenges on Lichess.
-As you progress and gain levels in Hue Chess, you'll unlock new perks that provide different ways to accumulate even more Hue Points for your victories.
+As you progress and gain levels in Hue Chess, you'll unlock new perks that provide different ways to accumulate bonus Hue Points for your wins!

 ### Level Up with Hue Points
 Each level requires 100 Hue Points, and every level features a unique chessboard theme.
 Journey through 17 distinct levels, discover 9 unique perks, and complete the Hue Chess Challenge!